Mika-42/Calculatrice-de-l-Ingenieur/README.md

 ![image_2024-05-02_130406425](https://github.com/Mika-42/Calculatrice-de-l-Ingenieur/assets/95251210/c44909a9-58f5-4135-927f-0a084e8898b7)

-<p>This is my first project with C++ and Qt, the aim was to give to anengineer all the tool he need in an application.</p>
+<p>This is my first project with C++ and Qt, the aim was to give to an engineer all the tool he need in an application.</p>

 Calculate the cut frequency of filter: